 Applicants should have 2 - 3 letters of recommendation sent electronically, which requires the submission of the email address of the recommender as part of the application process.
 The recommender will automatically receive an email with instructions on how to submit their letter of recommendation.
 Professional references may be substituted for academic ones if academic recommenders are unavailable to write on your behalf.

 6. Scores on the Graduate Record Exam (GRE)

-(Please note: The GRE requirement will be waived for any applicant who has received the Bachelors of Science in Computer Science & Software Engineering OR the Graduate Certificate in Software Design & Development from the Computing & Software Systems Division at UW Bothell.)
+Please note: The GRE requirement will be waived for students who have received the BSCSSE (Bachelor of Science in Computer Science and Software Engineering) or GCSDD (Graduate Certificate in Software Design & Development) from UW Bothell.

 All applicants, except as noted in the preceding paragraph, will be required to submit scores on the GRE General Exam.
 No subject test is required.
 Applicants need to have ETS send scores electronically to Institution code 4854 (University of Washington).
 Mailed copies of score reports are not considered official.
 Scores are valid five years from test date; applicants with scores older than five years are encouraged to contact the CSS office at firstname.lastname@example.org.
 We recommend scheduling the GRE early in the year in order to have your scores arrive prior to application deadline.
 There is no minimum score for the GRE.